 Exiting the investment at a multiple higher than the acquisition multiple will help boost IRR (Internal rate of Return).
 But it is important that exit assumptions reflect realistic approaches.

-As we saw in above examples, EBITDA Multiples are also largely used.
+As we saw in above examples, EV to EBITDA Multiples are also largely used.
 Following is the chart showing the trend in the EBITDA Multiple over the course of years.
 The deal multiples in 2014 have reached the 2007 level of about 9.7x-9.8x

 Issues to Consider in LBO Transaction